We check a new post after launch and it looks good... so we just assume the site's working perfectly. But is that a careless assumption?

-It has been said that assumption is the mother of all #$%!-ups.
-It can be dangerous to assume that all is well.
-In fact, unsatisfactory performance in search engine rankings, traffic analytics and responses/conversions can often be traced back to a site that’s broken.
+It has been said that assumption is the mother of all f$%!-ups.
+It can be dangerous to assume that all is well, just because the page comes up in a browser.
+In fact, unsatisfactory performance in search engine rankings, traffic analytics and responses/conversions can often be traced back to a site that's broken.

 Over the past sixteen years as a web developer and webmaster I've seen a lot of things that have broken websites.
 Here are a few of the classics from the hall of shame...